taucompling/bliss/README.md

 All datasets are provided with boolean mask tensors for testing model outputs:

 - **Deterministic step masks** - some languages have deterministic phases where a model's accuracy can be tested.
-For example, `aⁿbⁿ` sequences become determinstic after seeing the first `b`.
-A model that correctly recognizes `aⁿbⁿ` will not predict any probability to `a` from the first `b` onwards.
+For example, `aⁿbⁿ` sequences become deterministic after seeing the first `b`.
+A good model will not assign any probability to `a` after seeing the first `b`.

 - **Valid symbol masks** - languages like Dyck don't have any deterministic parts (a new parenthesis can always be opened).
 But the set of valid symbols at each time step is limited.
 For example, for a Dyck-1 sequence, after seeing `#((`, a good model must not assign any probability to the end-of-sequence symbol.